Media coverage of the Gulf War: International coverage

 In the United Kingdom, the BBC devoted the FM portion of its national speech radio station BBC Radio 4 to an 18-hour rolling news format creating Radio 4 News FM.
 The station was short lived, ending shortly after President Bush declared the ceasefire and the liberation of Kuwait.
 However, it paved the way for the later introduction of BBC Radio 5 Live.

-Two BBC journalists, John Simpson and Bob Simpson (who, despite sharing a surname, are unrelated), defied their editors and remained in Baghdad to report on the progress of the war.
+Two BBC journalists, John Simpson and Bob Simpson (no relation), defied their editors and remained in Baghdad to report on the progress of the war.
 They were responsible for a report which included an "infamous cruise missile that travelled down a street and turned left at a traffic light."

-Queen Elizabeth II of the United Kingdom addressed the nation on February 24, 1991, on the war having consulted with Prime Minister John Major and government ministers.
+On February 24, 1991, Queen Elizabeth II gave an address to the UK on the war, having consulted with Prime Minister John Major and government ministers.
 This was the first time the Queen had spoken in a televised address in addition to her annual Christmas message.

 Newspapers all over the world also covered the war and Time magazine published a special issue dated 28 January 1991, the headline "WAR IN THE GULF" emblazoned on the cover over a picture of Baghdad taken as the war began.